ASKED QUESTIONS RELATED TO AN INTERNAL REVENUE SERVICE

 QUESTION: How is the sale conducted?

 ANSWER: The sale is an open, public auction conducted by the Internal Revenue Service auctioneer (the Property Appraisal and Liquidation Specialist).
-The auctioneer will open the bid price at or above the minimum bid of $114,000.
+The auctioneer will open the bid price at or above the minimum bid of $42,000.
 Generally, bidding will proceed in even increments as determined by the auctioneer until the property is awarded to the person bidding the highest amount.
+Mail-in bids will also be accepted for this sale, and the auctioneer will bid for any mail-in bidders.
+If you want to mail in a bid, please see the mail-in bid form for instructions.

 QUESTION: If I am the successful bidder, what happens then?